Our mission is simple: to improve genetic health for whanau (families) with rare genetic disorders.

 Mischa was an Assistant Research Fellow in the lab, supported by the Neurological Foundation of New Zealand.

-Following completion of her MSc in 2023, Mischa worked on several projects focused around novel disease genes the lab has discovered.
+Following completion of her MSc with Distinction in 2023, Mischa worked on several projects focused around novel disease genes the lab has discovered.
 Mischa uncovered a passion for protein modelling and happily spends time on pymol studying patient variants.

 Outside of work, Mischa loves to stay active, hang out with friends, and go to the movies!